dkindt/cc-flask/README.md

-# cc-flask-project
+# CC-Flask
-Cookiecutter template for creating new Flask projects.
+A Cookiecutter template for creating new Flask projects.